 Dema Power Plant was built in 2016.
 It has an installed capacity to produce 200 megawatts from 228 diesel generators, however this was reduced to produce 100 megawatts with 111 generators.
 25 to 27 000 litres of diesel are needed to produce the 100MW.

-Zimbabwe Electricity Transmission and Distribution Company (ZETDC) decided to purchase power from Eskom in South Africa considering that when ZETDC was buying electricity from the plant, it purchased it at US$13,45 per kilowatt/hour.
+Zimbabwe Energy Distribution and Transmission Company (ZETDC) decided to purchase power from Eskom in South Africa considering that when ZETDC was buying electricity from the plant, it purchased it at US$13,45 per kilowatt/hour.
 This led to the plant largely being mothballed mid-2018.

 The plant is near Seke, east of Chitungwiza, just south of the Harare Hwedza Road (Seke Road).